fcvalise/fcvalise.github.io/_posts/2014-06-03-ray_tracer.markdown

 externalLink: false
 ---
 <div class="text general-margin">
-This project was made at 42 school with C. In two weeks every student had to create his own basic ray tracer, followed by two other weeks with a team of four people.
-Only one fonction was provided : SetPixel(x, y, color).
+This project was made at <a alt="en.wikipedia.org/wiki/42_(school)" href="https://en.wikipedia.org/wiki/42_(school)" target="_blank">42 School</a> with C.
+In two weeks every student had to use <a alt="en.wikipedia.org/wiki/Ray_tracing_(graphics)" href="https://en.wikipedia.org/wiki/Ray_tracing_(graphics)" target="_blank">ray tracing</a>
+technique to generate 3D images, followed by a month with a team of four people.
+Only one function was provided : SetPixel(x, y, color).

 </div>
 <div class="text general-margin">
-Those videos are the result of 4 peoples impletementing all basic shapes (planes, cubes, sphere, cones), lights (specular, diffuse, multiple), reflection and refraction.
+Those videos are the result of 4 peoples implementing all basic shapes (planes, cubes, sphere, cones), lights (specular, diffuse, multiple), reflection and refraction.
-Every team members was involve in all aspects but I implement alone Perlin Noise in purpose to distord normals and proceed to strange effects.
+Every team members was involved in all aspects but I implement <a alt="en.wikipedia.org/wiki/Perlin_noise" href="https://en.wikipedia.org/wiki/Perlin_noise" target="_blank">Perlin noise</a> alone in purpose to distort normals and proceed to strange effects.
 </div>
 <div class="text general-margin">
 It's a CPU program and those videos are not in real time.